MarkSnyderJNPR/AWS_Control_Tower_vSRX/README.md

 >>> ##### Troubleshooting

 >>>> ###### Deployment and Use
->>>>Ensure that durring deployment that you are ussing a non root account and are in the root Organization.
+>>>>Ensure that during deployment that you are using a non root account and are in the root Organization.
 Ensure that all prerequisites steps are followed.
-For any Stackset failures, review the information provided by cloudformation under the operations section.
-Further details can be found in the underlying stacks at the Security Infrastrute OU.
+For any Stackset failures, review the information provided by CloudFormation under the operations section.
+Further details can be found in the underlying stacks at the Security Infrastructure OU.
 Almost all errors are due to IAM roles or IAM access issues.
 Check cloudwatch logs.
-There are two seperate logs, one for organizations and the other for accounts.
-Expand the logs to detial the details.
+There are two separate logs, one for organizations and the other for accounts.
+Expand the logs to detail the details.
 Most likely, it will be IAM role or rights issue.
-The logs wil be the same name of the lambda function name sthat you created.
+The logs will be the same name of the lambda function name that you created.